What Is The Difference Between Fentanyl And Carfentanil?

 As their names might suggest, they are related in some way, but actually have some important differences with potentially deadly consequences.
 We explain everything you need to know about these two toxic substances below.

 What are Fentanyl And Carfentanil?

-To understand the differences between the two, we first need to understand what exactly fentanyl and carfentanilare.
-Fentanyl and carfentanil are synthetic opioid analgesics, or painkillers, that are incredibly potent.
+To understand the differences between the two, we first need to understand what exactly fentanyl and carfentanil are.
+Fentanyl and carfentanil are synthetic opioid analgesics, or painkillers, that is incredibly potent.
 While they share a similar structure and method of action, there are important differences to make note of.

 Fentanyl was first produced in 1960 by Paul Janssen and has been approved for use as a long term pain management medication in the United States and Canada since the late 60s.
 It works by binding extremely well to opioid receptors in the human body, blocking pain signals and allowing patients with debilitating chronic pain to have a higher quality of life.
 It is typically administered through transdermal skin patches, which can be discreetly applied to the skin to allow the medication to be absorbed into the bloodstream.